 Many would be real estate investors spend a lot of time researching and never start investing.
 This is a big mistake, and the best way to overcome that is to buy a property significantly below market value and become a real estate investor.
 However, analysis paralysis is not investing, so it can’t be a real estate investing blunder.

-I’ll show you the five worse real estate investing mistakes and what to do about them.
+I’ll show you the worst real estate investing mistakes and what to do about them.
 Most importantly, be sure to avoid number one.
-Here are some of the biggest mistakes that real estate investors make:

 1. Paying Too Much For The Property

 Of all real estate investing mistakes, paying too much for investment real estate is the most catastrophic.
-Often, the investor is excited to get a property but can’t negotiate the right deal, but they purchase anyway.
-Other times, real estate investors do not know the price they must pay to make a sound investment.
+Often, the investor is excited to get a property and can’t negotiate the right deal, but they purchase anyway.
+Other times, real estate investors do not know what price makes the purchase a good deal.

 It doesn’t matter why the investor paid too much for the property, only that they did.
 Paying too much for the property is the most devesting mistake and will haunt you for as long as you own the property.
 Here are some reasons you should never pay too much for an investment property.